integrated-ethics/web/content/labs/core-values/core-values-worksheet.md

 next to the circled values that might inform where you would choose to work when you graduate.

-When everyone in your group has finished, each person should choose two of the values that they have put W’s next to and describe to the group how that value would influence a job choice for you.
+4. When everyone in your group has finished, each person should choose two of the values that they have put W’s next to and describe to the group how that value would influence a job choice.

 ## A list of values